 UW Oshkosh is committed to immediately notifying the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
-UW Oshkosh uses Titan Alerts to send messages in the same manner as a Timely Warning, through text message, campus email, campus BRG clocks, as well as social media accounts (Facebook and Twitter).
+UW Oshkosh uses Titan Alerts to send messages in the same manner as a Timely Warning, through text message, desktop notifications, UWO Mobile app push notifications, campus email, as well as social media account posts on Facebook and X (formerly known as Twitter).
 Additionally, the University Marketing and Communications website will contain the most up to date information regarding any emergency notification sent to the campus community, https://uwosh.edu/umc/.